 3. Take inventory.

-In order to get the most wear from our clothes you might want to consider creating a capsule wardrobe.
+To get the most wear from our clothes, you might want to consider creating a capsule wardrobe.
 That doesn’t necessarily mean that you have to get rid of all your clothes and only wear the same three outfits.
 But it can mean downsizing and only keeping pieces that all work together.
-My recommendation is to fill your wardrobe with a lot of neutrals and pieces that will still be in style the next year.
+My recommendation is to fill your wardrobe with many neutrals and pieces that will still be in style the next year.

 Here are two major reasons you should create a capsule wardrobe.